 • While in Argentina be sure to hoard (yes! hoard!) your small bills and change.
 There is a huge problem with the flow of currency in Argentina.
-It’s not uncommon for subway workers to let passengers ride free because they don’t have the change to sell tickets, or for the grocer to hand over a piece of hard candy in lieu of your small change.
+It’s not uncommon for the grocer to hand over a piece of hard candy in lieu of your small change.

 2018 Update: the coin problem has been somewhat alleviated in Buenos Aires by the introduction of the electronic SUBE card for public transportation.

 •If you try to pay a cab driver with a 1000, 500 or even a 200 peso note for a short ride, he will very likely laugh at your naivety — if he doesn’t outright insult you (or even try to scam you).

 • Major hotels, tours and large restaurants will accept credit cards, but if you get out of the tourist zone you will find many restaurants and stores do not, and if they do they may only accept one type of credit card.
 Many businesses also give you a better rate if you pay en efectivo (cash) because of credit card transaction fees.

 For convenience and safety’s sake it’s best just to carry enough cash to cover your day’s expenses.

 •Thankfully, ATM’s are abundant in most major cities and accept all types of debit and credit cards – the downside is an ever-increasing fee on every transaction.
 Currently the fee is approximately US$6 for any transaction, and the withdrawal limits are very low at under US$200 per transaction.